leo57991/project-mandarin/README.md

 ## Development Approach

-Instructional design, narrative structure, grammar point selection, and all pedagogical decisions were authored by **[Your Name]**.
+Instructional design, narrative structure, grammar point selection, and all pedagogical decisions were authored by **[Leo Guan]**.
 Code implementation was developed through an AI-assisted workflow, with the author directing all functional specifications and reviewing outputs iteratively.

 **Tech stack**:
 - **Core**: Vanilla JavaScript (ES6+), HTML5 Canvas